napari/napari.github.io/tutorials/fundamentals/installation.md

 [venv](https://docs.python.org/3/library/venv.html) **(Highly recommended)**
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (For editable mode)

-***

-### Choose which distribution to install.
+## Choose which distribution to install.

-If you want to contribute back to the napari codebase, you should install from source code: see the [from source](#clone-the-repository-locally-and-install-in-editable-mode) section.

 If you only wish to use napari as a GUI app (and not from python code), the [bundled app](#installing-as-a-bundled-app) is the easiest way to install and it does not require having python pre-installed.
+Note that we strongly recommend installing as a Python package instead.

 If you are using napari from Python to programmatically interact with the app, you can install via pip, conda-forge, or from source.

-### From pip, with "batteries included"
+### 1. From pip, with "batteries included"

 napari can be installed on most macOS, Linux, and Windows systems with Python 3.7, 3.8, and 3.9 using pip: